3rd Lancashire Artillery Volunteers: Anti-aircraft conversion

 At this stage Light AA (LAA) units were armed with Light machine guns (AALMGs), usually old Lewis guns, but the new Bofors 40 mm gun was on order.
 After the Munich Crisis in 1938, the TA was doubled in size, and the 52nd formed a duplicate unit at Oswaldtwistle in July 1939, the 56th Light Anti-Aircraft Regiment (it received its 'East Lancashire' subtitle in February 1942), with RHQ and 166–8 LAA Btys.

-World War II
+Second World War

 On the outbreak of war on 3 September 1939, both regiments mobilised in Western Command but were not yet assigned to any formation.